Do your research

-If you have been unable to sell your house in a slow market then renting the property instead of trying to sell it can be a gainful alternative.
+If you struggle to sell your house, renting the property can be a handy alternative.

 Before you start setting the wheels in motion to make your house a rented property, it is a good idea to do a bit of your own research into the letting market.

 Look into the sorts of properties being let in your area and how much rent they are asking for.

 If you plan to use a letting agent you should also start looking around at the different options in your area, including the service they offer and how much they charge.
 If any of your friends or family are landlords, ask them for recommendations.

 When you decide to rent out your house you must let your mortgage lender know your intentions.

 Failure to tell your mortgage lender you are renting out your house is likely to mean you are breaking the legal terms and conditions of your mortgage contract, so before you do anything else, you need to ask their permission.

 You will usually have to obtain something called a consent for lease from your lender before you can get started.

 Find an agent